lColmenarez/100Days_of_Code_bootcamp_Python/readme.md

 - Update to Snake project (Day20, to storage the High Score)
 - Use of files on Python (relatives and absolutes paths)
 - Automate an invitation letter list

+Day25
+- Intermediate working with CSV.
+- Intro to Pandas.
+- States Game